BLimmie/eyewire_validator/README.md

 ## Challenges
 Here are a list of challenges associated with this project

-* 3D images are incredibly large and consumes large amounts of memory.
+* 3D images are incredibly large and consume large amounts of memory.
 A 5 layer neural network transforming a 256³ image into an output of size 256³ does not fit on 12 GB of RAM.

 * There are 2 million separate tasks across 56,300 volumes, across 3300 cells.
 Gathering the data is extremely time consuming and slows the servers hosting Eyewire, totaling 500 GB of data.
 The full E2198 Dataset is several TB.

 * Images are stored as 256 individual 2D images, making file transfers and image loading an extremely costly operation.

-* There is a subset of cells and images from the brain stems of a zebrafish that are not the same size as mouse's retina images.
+* There is a subset of cells and images from the brain stem of a zebrafish that are not the same size as those of a mouse retina.

 * External hard drive transfer speeds are capped so running scripts off it is time consuming.
 Windows also has this amazing feature that shuts off a hard drive if it uses too much power.